sjjf/md_server/README.md

 By default mdserver will generate a DNS hosts file that dnsmasq will read and track updates to over time.
-This means that if you attempt to resove the name of an instance through this dnsmasq instance you will get the correct IP address, and vice-versa for A lookups.
+This means that if you attempt to resolve the name of an instance through this dnsmasq instance you will get the correct IP address, and vice-versa for A look-ups.

-By default the dnsmasq DHCP configuration does not specify any DNS servers, but it can be configured to specify the mdserver-managed dnsmasq instance as a DNS server by setting adding
+By default the dnsmasq DHCP configuration does not specify any DNS servers, but it can be configured to specify the mdserver-managed dnsmasq instance as a DNS server by adding
 ```
 [dnsmasq]
 use_dns=yes